 MAIDY MORHOUS is an accomplished printmaker and painter as well as sculptor.
-Born in New York, she currently creates out of her studio thirty minutes north of San Diego, CA. Morhous received her Master of Fine Arts degree while studying at Stanley Hayter’s Atelier 17 in Paris in the mid-1970s.
+She was born in New York and currently creates out of her studio thirty minutes north of San Diego.
+Morhous received her Master of Fine Arts degree while studying at Stanley Hayter’s Atelier 17 in Paris in the mid-1970s.
 Before returning to the States, she then traveled to Italy to further her studies in casting techniques at the Fonderia Artistica–Marinelli Foundry in Florence.

 Morhous expresses herself through the medium of bronze, which allows her to portray extremes, from the soft flow of water to the harsh asphalt pavement of our world.
 Her work encompasses the pop art concept of presenting commonplace objects as fine art.
 It is meant to engage viewers and to allow them to contemplate and pull from within, to disengage for a moment from the outside world.

-Maidy Morhous is currently showing in museum exhibitions and galleries across the country, and her work can also be found in public and private collections in Japan, England, Europe, Australia and Canada.
+Maidy Morhous is currently showing internationally in museum exhibitions and galleries; her work can also be found in public and private collections in Japan, England, Europe, Australia, and Canada.

 “Art is a form of communication between the artist and the viewer.
 Art is about vision, and how that vision is expressed is what can create a strong emotional pull for the observer.”